Garden netting: protect beds, fruit and greenhouses

 In short.
 Most garden protection problems are solved by three netting types: fine insect netting over vegetable beds, shade cloth against heat, and bird netting over fruit.
 The same materials we source for commercial growers work in gardens; quantities are the main difference, and we tell you honestly when a garden-size order is below viable minimums.

-Around 30 to 50 percent suits most vegetables; higher ratings suit shade-loving plants, seedlings and hot climates.
-Details and specs: shade netting.
+| Heat and sun stress | Shade cloth.
+Around 30 to 50 percent suits most vegetables; higher ratings suit shade-loving plants, seedlings and hot climates. | Shade netting → |

-Bird netting for fruit trees, berries and vines is sourced on request: specifications are confirmed at quote stage.
-For deer and larger wildlife, a physical barrier is usually a fencing project, which we review case by case.
+| Birds on fruit, berries and vines | Bird netting, sourced on request: specifications are confirmed at quote stage.
+For deer and larger wildlife, a physical barrier is usually a fencing project. | Fencing review → |

 How much do you need?